Flat Fee 401k Retirement Plans

 - Some plan providers shut down the number of plans/assets that can be liquidated on a certain date (common for January 1 conversions due to the busy time at year end).

-- You will be the big fish in a little pond and all of the attention will be on you and your plan, as many employers procrastinate and wait until the 10/31 deadline.
+- All of the attention will be on you and your plan, as many employers procrastinate and wait until the 10/31 deadline.

 - Your current provider won't be responsible for year-end activity.